besquared/poolish/docs/storage/storage-logical.md

 How can we mitigate some of these cons?

-1. We can have pages that are very small potentially even as small as 1024b or maybe even 512b
+1. We can have pages that are very small potentially even as small as 1024b for some data types

 Could we change leaf page sizes on the fly?
 Could we find leaf nodes that are frequently updated and split them into smaller pages so that updates would potentially only impact one page or the other?